garyeh/Clickstarter/README.md

 # Clickstarter

 [Clickstarter][website] is a crowd-funding web application inspired by Kickstarter and built on Ruby on Rails and React-Redux.
-Its projects consist of other websites, which users can back at various reward levels and must reach at least 100% funding within a given timeframe.
+Users can create projects of their websites which other users can back at various reward levels.

 Clickstarter is a personal project by Gary Yeh.

+![Clickstarter splash][splash]
+![Clickstarter home index][index]

 ## Features

 - User accounts with secure authentication
+- Creating, editing, and deleting projects
+- Adding removing, and backing rewards in a project
+- Image attachments for projects
+- Filtering by category of projects
+- Autocomplete search for projects (by title and description)

+![Clickstarter project page][project page]

 ## Project Design